 What does inclusion look like at Reculver?

 We are proud of our ethos of Inclusion at Reculver.
-This is shared by all our staff who each feel it important to take responsibility for the inclusion of all our pupils, whatever their Special Educational Need or Disability.
+This is shared by all our staff who each feel it important to take responsibility for the inclusion of all our children, whatever their Special Educational Need or Disability.